-If the Offerer includes candidates in its initial Offer, it MUST encode these candidates as specified in [RFCYYY1].
+If the Offerer includes candidates in its initial Offer, it MUST encode these candidates as specified in [RFC8839].

 If the Offerer wants to send its initial Offer before knowing any candidate for one or more media descriptions, it MUST set the port to the default value '9' for these media descriptions.
-If the Offerer does not want to include the host IP address in the corresponding c-line, e.g., due to privacy reasons, it SHOULD include a default address in the c-line, which is set to the IPv4 address 0.0.0.0 or to the IPv6 equivalent ::.
+If the Offerer does not want to include the host IP address in the corresponding "c="line, e.g., due to privacy reasons, it SHOULD include a default address in the "c="line, which is set to the IPv4 address 0.0.0.0 or to the IPv6 equivalent ::.

-In this case, the Offerer obviously cannot know the RTP Control Protocol (RTCP) transport address and, thus, MUST NOT include the "a=rtcp" attribute [RFC6086].
-This avoids potential ICE mismatch (see [RFCYYY1]) for the RTCP transport address.
+In this case, the Offerer obviously cannot know the RTP Control Protocol (RTCP) transport address; thus, it MUST NOT include the "rtcp" attribute [RFC3605].
+This avoids potential ICE mismatch (see [RFC8839]) for the RTCP transport address.

-If the Offerer wants to use RTCP multiplexing [RFC5761] and/or exclusive RTCP multiplexing [RFCYYY5], it still will include the "a=rtcp-mux" and/or "a=rctp-mux-only" attribute in the initial Offer.
+If the Offerer wants to use RTCP multiplexing [RFC5761] and/or exclusive RTCP multiplexing [RFC8858], it still will include the "rtcp-mux" and/or "rctp-mux-only" attribute in the initial Offer.

-In any case, the Offerer MUST include the attribute "a=ice-options:trickle" in accordance to [RFCYYY2] and MUST include in each "m=" line a "a=mid:" attribute in accordance to [RFC5888].
-The "a=mid:" attribute identifies the "m=" line to which a candidate belongs and helps in case of multiple "m=" lines, when candidate gathering could occur in a order different from the order of the "m=" lines.
+In any case, the Offerer MUST include the "ice-options:trickle" attribute in accordance to [RFC8838] and MUST include in each "m=" line a "mid" attribute in accordance to [RFC5888].
+The "mid" attribute identifies the "m=" line to which a candidate belongs and helps in case of multiple "m=" lines, when candidate gathering could occur in an order different from the order of the "m=" lines.